With the proper dog training tools and methods, no dog should be an obedience school dropout

 To an untrained eye, dog training looks easy when watching the ‘dance’ between handler and animal.
 The trainer is portraying the skill and knowledge amassed over many years and many dogs.
 Not just the puppies, but the adults too.
 The dangerous ones and the easy ones.
 Each dog is an equal contributor to a trainer’s skills and education.

 Having a well-mannered dog is a process.
-And love and affection alone won’t train a dog.

 For dog training to be successful, the dog owner must work at home to change patterns and behaviors as instructed by the trainer.
-The owner’s willingness and ability to follow a dog trainer’s instructions is essential for success.
+The owner’s willingness and ability to follow a dog trainer’s instructions are essential for success.

 This may seem a lot, but the time and energy invested will determine how much an owner and their dog can accomplish —-a small outlay to reap benefits and rewards for many years.